manju690/ANS/wiUpdatingRoles.md

  ![Figure 1](Picture1.png)

 ## Stage 1.2
-     -  For mapping the roles we can see under the design part in content&policies.
+     -  For mapping the roles select content&policies tab.
-     -  Click on content&policies under that content and then to respected blueprint.
+     -  Select content&policies and select content then select the blueprint which we want to edit.
-     -  Click on to the customize form.
+     -  Click on the option there we can see the customize form.

  ![Figure 1](Picture2.png)

 ## Stage 1.3
-     -  In customize form , here we can see the role tab.
+     -  In customize form , Here we can see the role properties.
-     -  When we click on that role tab , on the right hand side we can see the constant which is present under values.
+     -  Under the role properties we can find the values option where we can edit the values.
-     -  Copy the constant value and paste it in the notepad.

  ![Figure 1](Picture3.png)

 ## Stage 1.4